larryaasen/upgrader/README.md

 | WEB | &#10060; No | &#9989; Yes |
 | WINDOWS | &#10060; No | &#9989; Yes |

+**Note:** This package relies on scraping public Play Store pages for Android.
+It does *not* use the native Android In-App Updates API or Huawei AppGallery API.

 ## Widgets
 The widgets come in two flavors: alert or card.
 The [UpgradeAlert](#alert-example) widget is used to display the popup alert prompt, and the [UpgradeCard](#card-example) widget is used to display the inline material design card.